8 Basis of Regulations

 8.2.2 Federal PFAS Regulations

 Within the United States, currently both the USEPA and the FDA have regulatory or guidance initiatives for PFAS.
 The USEPA has the authority to regulate PFAS under several different statutes as outlined below.
-To date, USEPA has not finalized listing PFAS as hazardous wastes or substances under its available statutory authorities, including the Resource Conservation and Recovery Act (RCRA), Comprehensive Environmental Response, Compensation and Liability Act (CERCLA), Emergency Planning and Community Right-to-Know Act, or the Clean Air Act.
+To date, USEPA has not yet finalized listing PFAS as hazardous wastes or substances under its available statutory authorities, including the Resource Conservation and Recovery Act (RCRA), Comprehensive Environmental Response, Compensation and Liability Act (CERCLA), Emergency Planning and Community Right-to-Know Act, or the Clean Air Act.
 USEPA has also not yet finalized regulations for any PFAS under the Safe Drinking Water Act.
 However, USEPA has now proposed listing PFOS and PFOA as CERCLA hazardous substances (Section 8.2.2.6) and has proposed draft primary drinking water regulations for a number of PFAS (Section 8.2.2.4).
 The Key Actions to Address PFAS website includes more detailed information about the actions of some of these programs (USEPA 2023).
+Key Actions to Address PFAS website includes more detailed information about the actions of some of these programs.

 Through the Office of Regulatory Affairs, the Office of Management and Budget maintains a list of regulatory actions which have been initiated by the USEPA and certain other federal agencies.
 That list is updated periodically to give the status of the regulations and is available at https://www.reginfo.gov/public/Forward?SearchTarget=RegReview&textfield=PFAS.